 The following courses will have distance learning sections:

 FSE 101, FSE 110, FSE 145, FSE 201, FSE 202, FSE 206, FSE 207, FSE 213, FSE 214, FSE 223, FSE 225, FSE 226, BIO 111

 - Students must attend a one-day mandatory orientation at the beginning of first and fourth semester.
 If individuals miss this orientation date they will not be enrolled for that semester.
 They must also attend the mid-term and final exams.
 Instructors will be available the day prior to midterm and final exam testing sessions for individual student conferences, if the student wants to schedule a conference.
 These discussion-review sessions will be by appointment only.
-Any absence from any of the orientation or testing sessions will be subjected to the College Attendance Policy.

 - Students should not be enrolled in these courses unless they are self-motivated, hard-working, and have sufficient computer skills (formatting, editing, uploading, downloading, navigating, etc.) and convenient daily access to a personal computer with a reliable internet connection.

 - Make-Up Exams: Any student missing an exam will be allowed to take a comprehensive make-up exam (formatted at the discretion of the instructor) only on the date and time scheduled (by the instructor).
 The make-up exam will be offered only after the midterm or final exam has been completed.
 All make-up exams must be scheduled and completed within one week from the date of the original midterm or final exams, however, to qualify for a make-up exam students must notify the instructor prior to administration of the original exam or by 5:00 p.m. on the day the exam is administrated.
 No make-up on weekly quizzes; however, a copy of the missed quiz can be obtained from the instructor.
 Please note the work schedule does not constitute an excuse for a make-up exam.